Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 ###### Fig 1.
 Main feaures of smartlabsuniminuto.

 ## Programming modes
-Serching to expand the scope of students that could use our laboratory, we developed two programming modes.
+Searching to expand the scope of students that could use our laboratory, we developed two programming modes.
 The first one is text-based.
 There, the students can program directly in Python Language.
 This mode could be used by students with experience in programming.